-A number of public and private organizations offer qualifying small businesses the opportunity to obtain a startup grant that will help the business owner establish their company and get things off the ground.
+A number of public and private organizations offer qualifying small businesses the opportunity to obtain a startup grant that will help the business owner establish their company, manage financial resources, and get things off the ground.

 There are hundreds of possibilities, though keep in mind that most grants are competitive and will require putting in a substantial amount of time and resources into applying and presenting a case for your business.
 You may need to apply for quite a few grants — but the payoff of interest-free money is worth the effort.

 Unless you started an accounting business, there are few tasks you’ll enjoy less than doing accounting.
 Without keeping track of your finances, however, you don’t have a business; you have a hobby.

 These days, you can automate most of the accounting processes you need to perform on a regular basis thanks to software from companies such as QuickBooks, FreshBooks, and Wave.
 Depending on which you choose, your accounting solution can handle all your basic bookkeeping and accounting, as well as send invoices, track inventory, sync transactions across all your platforms, and more.

 Having an actual accountant on staff or at your disposal is an invaluable investment when it comes to making major financial decisions about your business.
 When it comes to running reports or making sure a client pays what they owe you: These days, software can do that for you — automatically.